View Linda Moody's Obituary on www.swtimes.com/ and share memories

 Linda Moody

+Linda inherited a lot of athletic ability from her father, who was a professional baseball pitcher for 18 years.
+She won her first tournament playing mixed doubles with Bob after playing tennis for only six months.
+She was also a runner and walker for most of her life and an excellent rock wall climber.

+While Linda loved tennis and watching other sports, her primary focus was always on being a supportive and loving wife to Bob, mother to Chelle, grandmother to Jarrett and Madelyn and great-grandmother to Bentley, age 8, and Emerson, age 6.
+She was also very close to her nephews and nieces.
+Linda loved playing tournament and team tennis for many years but lately her favorite activities were watching Bentley play travel baseball and Emmie dance or participate in gymnastics.
+She loved just being around and visiting with her family with friends and especially traveling with them.
+Her favorite trip was the Alaskan cruise with her immediate family given to her as an anniversary gift.

-Funeral service will be 10:30 a.m.
-Wednesday at Rye Hill Baptist Church with burial at the U.S. National Cemetery in Fort Smith under the direction of Ocker-Putman Funeral Home in Fort Smith.
+A celebration of life will be held at 10:30 am Wednesday, June 5, 2019, at Rye Hill Baptist Church with burial at the U.S. National Cemetery in Fort Smith, under the direction of Ocker-Putnam Funeral Home in Fort Smith.

-She is survived by her husband, Bob; a daughter, Michelle Niewald of Fort Smith; a grandchild; and two great-grandchildren.